-- A. All officers receive training through the Police Training Academy regarding the identification of drivers who are suspected of having physical or mental disabilities, disease, or other conditions that might prevent them from operating a motor vehicle in a safe manner. - B. Any officer conducting traffic law enforcement or traffic crash reporting/investigating activities who comes into contact with a person they believe has a condition that prevents the person from operating a motor vehicle in a safe manner shall refer the person to the Texas Department of Public Safety for re-examination in the following manner. - 1.
-The officer completes a Medical Evaluation Request form supplied by the Texas Department of Public Safety; and - 2.
+- A. All officers receive training through the Police Training Academy regarding identifying drivers suspected of having physical or mental disabilities, disease, or other conditions that might prevent them from safely operating a motor vehicle. - B. Any officer conducting traffic law enforcement or traffic crash reporting/investigating activities who comes into contact with a person they believe has a condition that prevents the person from safely operating a motor vehicle shall refer the person to the Texas Department of Public Safety for re-examination in the following manner. - 1.
+The officer completes a Medical Evaluation Request form supplied by the Texas Department of Public Safety and - 2.
 Routes the completed form to the Texas Department of Public Safety at the address listed on the form.